-- Visit websites listed earlier in this chapter e.g. the Wetland Portal of South Africa at http://sawetlands.org.
+- Visit websites listed earlier on this page e.g. the Wetland Portal of South Africa at http://sawetlands.org.

 - Southern Africa’s Ramsar Sites, www.saramsar.com.
 This is “a project to promote all the Ramsar wetlands in Southern Africa as potential ecotourism destinations”.

 - Wetlands is one of the topics covered by publications from provincial agencies like Cape Nature‘s A landowner’s guide to managing wetlands.
-Find contact details in the biodiversity chapter.
+Find contact details on the biodiversity page.

 - Find the guidelines which cover the consideration of wetlands in the EIA process at www.eia.org.za, the EIA Toolkit website.